King Penguin Skull Replica

 The King Penguin, reaching nearly 3 feet tall, is second only to the Emperor Penguin in size.
 This large flightless bird nests in colonies up to 10,000 individuals.
 The King Penguin feeds on fish & lantern fish, but their favorite is squid.

 - Additional information

 King Penguin Skull Replica measures 8.2 inches.
 King Penguin Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 Shop More Museum Quality Skull Replicas in Bird Skull Store